parseword/php-multithreaded-resolver/README.md

 ## A note on DNS servers

 This script will use whichever DNS server your operating system is configured for.
-Many public DNS servers, including those operated by Google (8.8.8.8) and Level3 (4.2.2.4), employ a throttling mechanism that refuses or ignores your queries if you send too many too quickly.
+Many public DNS servers, including those operated by Google (8.8.8.8),
+Level3 (4.2.2.4), etc. employ a throttling mechanism that refuses or ignores your queries if you send too many too quickly.
 When resolving hosts in bulk, you're better off using your ISP's DNS server or running a local recursive DNS server.

+As an aside, if you operate your own DNS server(s), running this script against a portion of the [Alexa Top 1M list](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip) is a good way to prime a freshly rebooted resolver.